 Law Students Enrolling in Non-Law Courses

-Law students not enrolled in joint-degree programs may take up to six hours of graduate-level, non-law courses for credit toward graduation requirements with the permission of the associate dean for academic affairs.
-Students are required to submit requests via email to the Assistant Dean for Academic Affairs and should include a course description, list of required readings and a course syllabus, if available.
-Approval to take a non-law course must be obtained from the department offering the course prior to enrollment at the School of Law.
-Permission numbers are required to enroll online.
-The department offering the course will provide the permission number.
-Remember that grades in these classes do not affect your law school GPA but you must earn a B or better for the class to count toward the J.D.
+Law students not enrolled in joint-degree programs may take up to six hours of graduate level, non-law courses for credit toward graduation requirements with the permission of the Associate Dean.
+Students are required to submit requests via email to the Associate Dean, Leah Terranova, and should include a course description and a course syllabus if available.
+Approval to take a non-law course must be obtained from the department offering the course prior to enrollment at the Law School.
+Permission numbers can be obtained from the department offering the course and are required to enroll online.
+Remember that grades in these classes do not affect your law school GPA.

 - First-year make-ups: